RandyCantrell.com

 Don't judge my effort by this page. 😀

 I started purging possessions in July 2022, determined to rid myself of at least 80% of everything I owned.
 Turns out I underestimated my commitment and ability to get rid of things.
-I think I've likely eliminated over 90% of my personal possessions (think clothes, books, etc.).
+I've likely eliminated over 90% of my possessions (think clothes, books, etc.).
 It's among the most liberating things I've ever done.

 When I began the process I decided how I'd determine what I'd keep.
 I'd ask a few questions: